Diversity and Inclusion Advisory Council Members

 Jeffrey Lange is the Interim Director of the Office of Equal Opportunity and Access (OEOA), which is responsible for maintaining compliance with Federal and State Civil Rights laws, including Title VI, Title VII, Title IX, and the Americans with Disabilities Act.
 These responsibilities include investigating potential violations of the University’s Anti-Harassment and Non-Discrimination policy and responding to employee requests for reasonable accommodations.

-Assistant Director for University Housing Services providing leadership for Assignments.
+Guadalupe Montalvo is the Assistant Director for University Housing Services providing leadership for Assignments.
 Through her role she oversees critical planning and services for all current and incoming students.
 She served as the co-chair of the Steering Committee for the recent Campus Climate Task Force.

 Mayuko Nakamura is a team leader with the Center for Teaching, Learning, and Technology.
 She leads the Foundation of Diversity and Inclusion workshops for faculty and staff, along with sessions on redesigning courses for diversity and globalization.
 She was a member of the Mulit-Ethnic Cultural and Co-Curricular Advisory Committee and served on both the Diversity Task Force from 2009-2011, and the recent Campus Climate Task Force.
 She has been active in the affinity group AsiaConnect, and works with teaching-learning communities on cultural diversity.